gh0lree21/hello-world/README.md

 # Overview

 This is a traditional Hello World program.
 I created it for the purpose of ensuring the correct configuration of git and github repository.
-This is the Genesis.

 [Software Demo Video](http://youtube.link.goes.here)